Have you ever thought about the role your feet play in everyday life?

 Healthy feet are vital for well-being and it is only when your feet turn problematic that their importance is appreciated.
 In a lifetime, the average person walks 100,000 miles carrying half of your body weight through every single step.

-Countless blood vessels and nerve endings link your feet all the way to the heart, brain and spine.
+Countless blood vessels and nerve endings link your feet to the heart, brain and spine.
 Health problems such as circulation and nerve damage can therefore affect the most vulnerable and dependable aspect of your body, in turn affecting your wellbeing.

-In essence, your feet provide the essential platform between the ground that we walk on and between your body, enabling you to simply get from A to B.
+In essence, your feet provide the essential platform between the ground that you walk on and between your body, enabling you to simply get from A to B.

 It is never too early to start looking after your feet and starting good foot health habits and regular checks early on can help you to walk comfortably throughout life.
 We only get one pair, so look after them well!